Mephilis7/PlayerManager/README.txt

-pman.info.allowFlight - Permission to be shown whether the target is allowed to fly or not. pman.info.hidden - Permission to be shown whether the target is hidden pman.info.mute - Permission to be shown whether the target is muted pman.list - Permission to use /pman list pman.mute - Permission to /pman mute somebody pman.rules - Permission to use /rules and /acceptrules pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player pman.set.food - Permission to set food level of a player
+pman.info.allowFlight - Permission to be shown whether the target is allowed to fly or not. pman.info.hidden - Permission to be shown whether the target is hidden pman.info.mute - Permission to be shown whether the target is muted pman.info.rules - Permission to be shown whether the target has accepted the rules pman.list - Permission to use /pman list pman.mute - Permission to /pman mute somebody pman.rules - Permission to use /rules and /acceptrules pman.rulestp - Permission to use /pman srtp pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player pman.set.food - Permission to set food level of a player